manu-153/Spam-Email-Detection/README.md

-# Spam Email Detection Using Logistic Regression and TF-IDF

-## Project Overview

-This project aims to classify email messages as spam or ham (non-spam) using a Logistic Regression model and Term Frequency-Inverse Document Frequency (TF-IDF) for feature extraction.
-The dataset used is a collection of SMS messages, and the objective is to build an effective classifier for spam detection.

-### Key Features

-- **Data Preprocessing**: Handles missing values, renames columns, and converts categorical labels to numerical values.
-- **Feature Extraction**: Utilizes TF-IDF to convert text data into numerical features.
-- **Model Training**: Implements Logistic Regression for classification.
-- **Model Evaluation**: Evaluates performance using accuracy, confusion matrix, and visualizations.
-## Visualizations

-The project includes several visualizations to help understand the data and evaluate the performance of the spam email detection model:

-1. **Distribution of Emails**

-   This visualization shows the distribution of spam and ham emails.
-It includes:
-   - **Bar Plot**: Illustrates the count of spam vs. ham emails.
-   - **Pie Chart**: Represents the percentage of spam vs. ham emails.

-2. **Confusion Matrix**

-   The confusion matrix visualizes the performance of the Logistic Regression model in classifying emails as spam or ham.
-It provides insights into:
-   - **True Positives**: Correctly identified spam emails.
-   - **True Negatives**: Correctly identified ham emails.
-   - **False Positives**: Ham emails incorrectly identified as spam.
-   - **False Negatives**: Spam emails incorrectly identified as ham.

-3. **Top Words in Spam Emails**

-   This bar chart displays the most frequent words found in spam emails.
-It helps in identifying common patterns or keywords that are typical in spam messages.
+# 📧 Spam Email Detection Using Logistic Regression and TF-IDF

+## 📝 Project Overview

+This project focuses on building a **spam email classifier** using **Logistic Regression** and **TF-IDF (Term Frequency–Inverse Document Frequency)** for feature extraction.
+The dataset consists of SMS messages labeled as **spam** or **ham (non-spam)**.
+The goal is to develop a robust model that can accurately detect and filter out spam messages.

+---

+## 🔍 Key Features

+* **📂 Data Preprocessing**

+  * Handles missing values
+  * Renames columns for clarity
+  * Converts categorical labels (spam/ham) into numerical format (1/0)

+* **🔡 Feature Extraction**

+  * Uses **TF-IDF Vectorizer** to transform text into numerical features for model consumption

+* **🤖 Model Training**

+  * Applies **Logistic Regression** for binary classification (spam vs. ham)

+* **📊 Model Evaluation**

+  * Evaluates model using:

+    * Accuracy Score
+    * Confusion Matrix
+    * Visualization techniques for better interpretability

+---

+## 📈 Visualizations

+The project includes several visualizations for understanding the data distribution and evaluating the model’s performance:

+### 1. 📊 Distribution of Emails

+Visual representation of class balance in the dataset:

+* **Bar Plot**: Shows count of spam vs. ham messages
+* **Pie Chart**: Displays proportion (%) of spam vs. ham messages

+### 2. 🔁 Confusion Matrix

+Illustrates the classifier's performance:

+* **True Positives (TP)**: Spam correctly predicted as spam
+* **True Negatives (TN)**: Ham correctly predicted as ham
+* **False Positives (FP)**: Ham misclassified as spam
+* **False Negatives (FN)**: Spam misclassified as ham

+### 3. 🧞 Top Words in Spam Emails

+* **Bar Chart** displaying the most common and frequent words found in spam messages
+* Helps in uncovering recurring keywords typical of spam patterns

+---

+## 📂 Technologies Used

+* Python 🐍
+* Pandas, NumPy – Data Manipulation
+* Scikit-learn – Model Building and Evaluation
+* Matplotlib, Seaborn – Visualization
+* TF-IDF Vectorizer – Feature Engineering
+* Jupyter Notebook – Development Environment

+---

+## ✅ Final Thoughts

+This project demonstrates how classical machine learning models like Logistic Regression, when combined with smart text feature engineering (TF-IDF), can perform well for binary classification tasks such as spam detection.
+It's a great entry point for NLP tasks and spam filtering systems.